precice/precice/src/precice/bindings/python/README.md

 - If you build preCICE using CMake, you can pass the path to the CMake binary directory using `--library-dirs`.
 - It is recommended to use preCICE as a shared library here.
-- If you used scons for building precice and `PRECICE_ROOT` is defined, you can also use the script `build_and_install.sh`.

 4. Install the bindings
 ```